MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-client-experience-and-conformance-to-coexistence-modes.md

 |Meeting scheduling|TeamsMeetingPolicy.AllowPrivateMeetingScheduling</br>TeamsMeetingPolicy.AllowChannelMeetingScheduling|
 |||

-Administrators need *not* explicitly set these policy settings when using co-existence mode, but it's important to understand that these settings effectively behave as follows for a given mode.
+Administrators need *not* explicitly set these policy settings when using coexistence mode, but it's important to understand that these settings effectively behave as follows for a given mode.

 |Mode|AllowUserChat|AllowPrivateCalling|AllowPrivateMeetingScheduling|AllowChannelMeetingScheduling|
 |---|---|---|---|---|